seb-oss/green/libs/core/docs/conventions.md

 ### Beta or Stable

 Newly added components can be marked as Beta until they have been fully review, tested and processed in all relevant aspects.
 A component marked as Beta is not included in the Semantic Versioning guarantees of the rest of the system.
 Using a beta component means accepting the risk that breaking changes can, and will, occur even in patch releases of the framework.

+## Testing

+Every component that is part of the public API should have full test coverage of all of its features.

+Preferrably, any new components or features added to existing components should be developed using a test-driven approach.

+Tests run in headless browsers using the Modern Web test runner together with Playwright.